tidev/titanium-docs/docs/api/titanium/app/ios/backgroundservice.md

 ## Overview

-A background service is created by [registerBackgroundService](Titanium.App.iOS.registerBackgroundService).
+A background service is created by <Titanium.App.iOS.registerBackgroundService>.

 At creation, a local URL to a JavaScript file must be defined.
 The code it contains is executed each time the application is no longer in the foreground, along with all other services that have